 As web designers, we often work with clients that throw around terms like DPI or Resolution, but then find that clients don’t seem to fully understand what any of it means.
 Even as professionals, it can get a little confusing.
 Since these terms get thrown around a lot to sell products, including computers, cameras, and printers, the basics surrounding each meaning gets muddled.

 After design school, I couldn’t wait to get my hands on an Epson printer that could print 1200 DPI (dots per inch), and get a hold of a digital camera that could shoot 10 MegaPixel.
 Everything seemed to have their own scale and jargon that really confused most of the general public.

 Let’s break this down and simplify the whole thing.

 This is a Pixel (dramatically enlarged for sake of explanation.)

-This green pixel is an example of the smallest possible “spec” that your screen (be it computer, phone laptop, TV…etc) can show.
+This green pixel is an example of the smallest possible “spec” that your screen (be it a computer, phone laptop, TV…etc) can show.
 It can be any color that your screen can display (usually in the millions).
 It is essentially the tiny building blocks that build your screen and any image, font, or video you see.

 Let’s build on this a bit.